-How Long does it Take to Charge a DEAD Car Battery
+How Long Does It Take To Charge a DEAD Car Battery?

-A car battery plays a crucial role.
-It provides the electrical power necessary to switch on the engine of a car.
+A car battery provides the electrical power necessary to switch on the engine of a car.
 It also stores the extra electricity, created by the alternator.
-With a DEAD car battery, you will not be able to operate several electrical accessories of the car.
-But the point is why does it happen?
-There are numerous reasons behind a car battery failure.
+With a dead car battery, you will not be able to operate several electrical accessories of the car.

-Causes of a Car Battery Failure
+Causes of a Dead Car Battery Failure

 With a dead car battery, you will find yourself stranded and of course, without any solution to start your car.
 In this situation, the best thing to do is call a mechanic.
 But one must know the common reasons for a car failure.